Are you curious about how to become an LPN in Quebec?

 6. Provide proof of French language proficiency

 Once you have a temporary license, you should submit your proof of French language proficiency within a year.
 You only have one year because the temporary license expires after 12 months.
-You can still request for extension if you took the OQLF exam and failed.
+You can still request for an extension if you took the OQLF exam and failed.
+Read my experience in taking the OQLF exam here.

 What if I have an LPN license in another Canadian province?